wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 For information about the two subscription types and how they differ, see [Subscription Types](subscriptions-differences.html).

 {% include note.html content="We will support both original and onboarded subscriptions until all original subscriptions are onboarded to VMware Cloud services."%}

-### Free Trial of VMware Aria Operations for Applications on VMware Cloud Services

-Starting September 20, 2023, all **new trial** instances of Operations for Applications are **onboarded** to VMware Cloud services.
-You can [start a free trial](start_trial.html) directly from the VMware Cloud Services Console.

 ### Onboarding Original VMware Aria Operations for Applications to VMware Cloud Services